fwoeck/voice/README.md

 and include the [certs/server.crt](/certs/server.crt) with your SSL-key management.

 **Be aware, that the provided SSL certificate is publicly available and gives no real security.**
-You can easily replace it by your own after the initial provisioning, if you wish.
+You can easily replace it by your own after the initial provisioning.

 Now you should be able to open the [Voice platform frontend](https://voice01.wimdu.com) with your browser and log in as admin user.
 For the time being, only the latest versions of Chrome and Firefox are supported, because we make use of their WebRTC- and SSE-features.

 Congratulations, you have the fully operational Voice platform at hand!
-Please head over to the [Voice wiki](https://github.com/fwoeck/voice/wiki) to see how you can register your SIP phones and make the first test calls.
+Please head over to the [Voice wiki](https://github.com/fwoeck/voice/wiki) to see how you can register your SIP phones and make the first test calls (tbd.).

 #### Building the Ubuntu base image with Veewee (optional)